Note: A new draft version of this publication is now available

 Almost all technological components in the data center are getting faster; central processing units, network, storage area networks (SAN), and memory.
 All of them have improved their speed by a minimum of 10X; some of them by 100X, for example, data networks.
 However, spinning disk performance has only increased by 1.2 times.

-Also described are product integration scenarios running the FlashSystem 840 with the IBM SAN Volume Controller, and the IBM PureFlex® System and the IBM Storwize® V7000 considerations when integrating with the FlashSystem 840.
+Also described are product integration scenarios running the IBM FlashSystem 840 with the IBM SAN Volume Controller, the IBM PureFlex® System, and the IBM Storwize® V7000, as well as considerations when integrating with the IBM FlashSystem 840.
 The preferred practice guidance is provided for your FlashSystem environment with IBM 16 Gbps b-type products and features, focusing on Fibre Channel design.

 This book is intended for pre-sales and post-sales technical support professionals and storage administrators, and for anyone who wants to understand and learn how to implement this new and exciting technology.